polyformproject/license-development/template.erb.md

 <% scope_heading = 'Internal Business Use' %>
 <% scope_id = 'internal-business-use' %>

-<%= lets_you %> run and change this software only for the internal business operations of you and your company only.
+<%= lets_you %> run and make changes to this software only for the internal business operations of you and your company only.
 <% end %>

 <% if freetrial %>